Navesti (river)

 The Navesti (also known as Pala or Paala) is a 100 km-long-river in southwestern Estonia.
-It is the largest river by discharge that empties into the Pärnu (in its mouth the discharge is almost equal as Pärnu's).
+It is the largest river by discharge that empties into the Pärnu (at its mouth the discharge is almost equal to that of the Pärnu).
 The source of the Navesti is near Imavere (between the villages of Jalametsa and Käsukonna) in Järva County.
-It flows generally west, and passes through three counties (Järva, Viljandi and Pärnu).
+It flows generally west, and passes through three counties (Järva, Viljandi, and Pärnu).
 Its confluence with the Pärnu is located near Tori in Jõesuu.
 The basin area of the Navesti is 3000 km2 and its average discharge 27.9 m3/s.

-Before the opening of the primeval Lake Võrtsjärv through the Emajõgi to the Lake Peipus, the Navesti river drained the Võrtsjärv.
+Before the opening of primeval Lake Võrts through the Emajõgi to Lake Peipus, the Navesti River drained the Võrtsjärv.

 Fishes

-There are up to 18 species of fish in the Navesti, including: bream, burbot, chub, dace, ide, perch, pike, river trout, roach and ruffe.
+There are up to 18 species of fish in the Navesti, including bream, burbot, chub, dace, ide, perch, pike, river trout, roach, and ruffe.